4.25 ICF – Pre-Admission, Admission, and Transfer

 - PWCA will only admit an individual whose residential service needs can be met by the facility.

 - When admitting an individual PWCA will take into consideration the ability to maintain an adequate level of services to all individuals residing in the facility.

-- Collateral information must be current and PWCA must obtain written acknowledgement of receipt of its Notice of Privacy Practices and signed copy of the Authorization for Disclosure of Individually Identifiable Health Information.
+- Collateral information must be current and PWCA must obtain written acknowledgment of receipt of its Notice of Privacy Practices and a signed copy of the Authorization for Disclosure of Individually Identifiable Health Information.
 Collateral information will be updated within 30 days of admission if not current on the admission date.

-- PWCA will not unlawfully discriminate in admission or on provision of services because of Disability, race, color, religion, national origin, ancestry, sex, or age.
+- PWCA will not unlawfully discriminate in admission or on the provision of services because of Disability, race, color, religion, national origin, ancestry, sex, or age.

 - PWCA will consult with a physician if there is any doubt about the health of an individual.

 - The individual should be able to participate in at least 1 to 4 hours of formalized active programming daily within the home/facility.
 Reasonable accommodations will be made when extensive medical conditions exist.